nordin74/sample-code-sf/README.md

     - Organization of classes and components
     - Use SOLID principles.
 Through all the code.
     - Independent services.
 Ex: you can easily change the cache driver(from apcu to redis), without touching the code
-- Hardening Servers, System Design, move smoothly from Monolithic to Microservices
+- Hardening Servers, System Design, move smoothly from Monolithic to Services
 - High performance/availability (benchmarks for checking the performance & Docker to scale out the application)
 - Testing, I did functional & unit tests.
 No code without test :)
 - ...